Duggirala: Government and politics

 Duggirala gram panchayat is the local self-government of the village.
 It is divided into wards and each ward is represented by a ward member.
 The village is also the headquarters for Executive Engineer of Krishna Western Delta system.
 The village forms a part of Andhra Pradesh Capital Region and is under the jurisdiction of APCRDA.

 Duggirala is a part of Mangalagiri assembly constituency of Andhra Pradesh.
-The present MLA of the constituency is Alla Ramakrishna Reddy of YSR Congress Party.
+The present MLA of the constituency is Nara Lokesh of Telugu Desam Party.